EddyTheCo/Esterv.Designs/README.md

 2. Set the environment variable like `export QML_IMPORT_PATH=installDir/CMAKE_INSTALL_LIBDIR`  where `CMAKE_INSTALL_LIBDIR` is where `Esterv` folder was created.

+## Examples

+The [examples](examples) folder shows the use of the different custom types provided by the QML module.

+One can also play with the types [here](https://eddytheco.github.io/qmlonline/?example_url=flatcontrol)

 ## Contributing

 We appreciate any contribution!

-You can open an issue or request a feature also.
+You can open an issue or request a feature.
 You can open a PR to the `develop` branch and the CI/CD will take care of the rest.
-Make sure to acknowledge your work, ideas when contributing.
+Make sure to acknowledge your work, and ideas when contributing.